shriyala/fas-powershell/docs/Test-FasKeyPairCreation.md

 Use the PrivateKeyPoolSizeLimit parameter to allow the key pool to expand beyond its configured target size.

-When the FAS service is stopped, unused keys in the private key pool are destroyed.
+When the FAS service is stopped gracefully, unused keys in the private key pool are destroyed.

 ## Examples